vikas027/docker-ratticdb/README.md

 More details are available on [Docker Hub Registry - RatticDB](https://hub.docker.com/r/vikas027/ratticdb/).

 ### Docker Installation
-Install [Docker](https://docs.docker.com/installation/) on your favourite distro and run the container
+Install [Docker](https://docs.docker.com/installation/) on your favourite distro and run the container.

 ### Run Container
 Run the below commands to run the container